AKonicki26/malang/README.md

-# its420-capstone
+# MaLang
-My Capstone project for Champlain College
+A programming language designed for ethical malware development